bparanj/crystal/programming/javascript/vue/nuxt-ui-search.md

 - Selecting a result should navigate you to the corresponding doc page.

 If no results appear, verify that:
-- Your Algolia index is configured correctly and contains your pages.
 - Your `nuxt.config.ts` docSearch credentials are correct.
-- You’ve followed any additional instructions from Nuxt UI Pro’s documentation regarding search indexing or configuration.

 ### 5. Optional Customization